jessalocey/jessalocey.github.io/_pages/log.md

 ### Week 16: August 9, 2021
 * **Monday:** learned more about conda
 * **Tuesday:** learned more about python packages and practiced with conda
-* **Wednesday:** learned more about python packages, worked on understanding the ECC for DRAM
+* **Wednesday:** learned more about python packages and practiced with conda, learned more about markdown
 * **Thursday:**
 * **Friday:**